 So if you’re thinking about it, it’s best to join the course now (you don’t have to start straight away, just join it now), even if you’re umming and ahhing about it.
 After all, if it turns out you’re not happy with it for some reason at any point in the next 12 months you can get your money back, so you’re not risking anything.

-To join, just click here to go to the “checkout” page.
+To join, just click here to go to the “checkout” page to join by paying up front.
+Or here to pay by three monthly instalments of £20.
 Or if you prefer, ring 01229 777606 and Emma, Michelle, Stella or Jade will sort it all out for you.

 After all, you’ve nothing to lose… apart from the frustration at using Windows 10!